 Durham Food Costs

 The state of North Carolina is the birthplace of Pepsi, Cheerwine, Mt.
 Olive Pickles, and Krispy Kreme.
-Not surprisingly, the people of Durham are proud of their food and beverage options and offer countless dining options, where you can find the city’s famous biscuits and barbeque or black garlic ice cream.
+Not surprisingly, the people of Durham are proud of their food and beverage options, offering dining options, where you can find the city’s famous biscuits and barbeque or black garlic ice cream.

-Thankfully, dining out in Durham is relatively cheap and will cost an average of $12.50 for a meal at an inexpensive restaurant.
-A three-course dinner for two people at a mid-range restaurant runs $61.25 without alcohol or dessert.
+Thankfully, dining out in Durham is relatively cheap and costs an average of $15 for a meal at an inexpensive restaurant.
+A three-course dinner for two people at a mid-range restaurant runs $62.50 without alcohol or dessert.

-You can expect to spend at least $3,177 on food per year for single adults without children.
-However, if you're a family of four with two working adults and two children, you can expect to pay $9,305 per year for food.
+Single adults without children can expect to spend at least $3,351 on food per year.
+However, if you're a family of four with two working adults and two children, you can expect to pay $7,417 per year for food.

 Durham Healthcare Costs

-Healthcare should always be considered an essential item, which means you will want to account for proper medical care when planning your budget in Durham.
-A single adult without children will pay around $2,728 for medical care over the year.
-Two working adults with two children will pay $7,688.
+Healthcare should always be considered an essential item, which means you should account for proper medical care when planning your budget in Durham.
+A single adult without children will pay around $2,709 for medical care over the year.
+Two working adults with two children will pay $8,037.

-Before you move, it’s always a good idea to better understand how much utilities will cost in an apartment.
+Before you move, it’s always a good idea to know how much utilities will cost in an apartment.
 This knowledge will allow you to budget accordingly for this sometimes overlooked expense.

 Durham Fitness and Entertainment

-The city of Durham has fitness and entertainment opportunities for everyone.
+Durham has fitness and entertainment opportunities for everyone.
 However, if you like to spend your time in a local gym for workouts, you’ll want to consider club membership costs at Fitness World, Courage Fitness Durham, Velocity Fitness, or any others in the area.
-Thankfully, these costs are relatively low, with a fitness club membership fee for one adult costing $32.27 monthly.
+Thankfully, these costs are relatively low, as a fitness club membership fee for one adult costs $38.12 monthly.